 Updating your phone to the latest operating system can help you get rid of the spyware on your phone.
 This may patch the exploit the spyware is using or reset the app authorizations.
 However, you should be sure to backup your most important data before doing this.

-8. Reset to Factory Settings.
+3. Reset to Factory Settings

 This is a drastic measure, but extremely useful.
 It involves resetting your phone back to factory settings, often termed a factory reset.
 In virtually all mobile operating systems, this can be found in the device’s settings.
 Unfortunately, while it will get rid of the spyware, it will also remove everything else on your device.

-9. Manually removing the affected files.
+4. Manually removing the affected files

 If you are aware of the specific files that were installed, manually removing them is an option.
 This requires you to be keen, as you can easily delete the wrong files; the software is usually hidden and hard to find just by a quick look at your applications, and likely won’t have ‘spyware’ in the file names.
 Take your time and monitor the exactly affected files to ensure that you delete the correct files if you opt to use this solution.

-10. Remove the Jailbreak (iPhones).
+5. Remove the Jailbreak (iPhones)

 Jailbreaking an iPhone allows users to install third-party applications and modifications, as well as access the iPhone’s file system.
 With this, the security of having all applications vetted by Apple is bypassed.
 Removing the jailbreak requires you to update the operating system, but the files may still remain if not uninstalled via Cydia first.
 Like other phones, remember to backup your data and update the iPhone operating system through iTunes.
 If so desired, the device can always be jailbroken again in the future.